jarviscanada/jarvis_data_eng_AbhinayGuvvala/profile/profile.md

   - JDBC App: Implemented CRUD and DML operations and tested on generated SQL sales data.
 Built using the Data Access Object (DAO) pattern.
 Made in Java with the Maven project management tool.
   - Grep App: Deployed a Java application using docker that simulates the Unix grep implementation that searches all files recursively from a given directory argument and outputs a file containing all the lines that match the given regex pattern argument.
 The application utilizes Java 8 streams for memory efficiency and is managed using Maven.

+**Hadoop** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AbhinayGuvvala/tree/master/hadoop)]: Deployed a Hadoop cluster using Google Cloud Platform and explored the main components of Hadoop, including HDFS, YARN and Hive.
+Using Hive and Zeppelin notebook extracted and transformed the 2016 world development index data.
+Performed an analysis of the data using Hive query language and compared the performance of different optimizations, including hive partitions and the columnar data format(Parquet).

 ## Highlighted Projects
 **Auto-Guard**: Developed a SQL database application that monitors the temperature, humidity, and oxygen levels inside the car and identifies the anomaly, and preset the sensor from malfunctioning whenever necessary.